Ambmo/Ambmo/README.md

 - 👋 Hi, I’m @Ambmo
 - 👀 I’m interested in Mobile App & WEB Developmet
-- 🌱 Currently I've finished learning Fullstack.Net ITI Diploma
+- 🌱 Currently I'm working as Fullstack.Net Developer
 - 💞️ I’m looking to collaborate on Web development /Flutter Apps design
-- 📫 How to reach me: ambmostafa25@gmail.com
+- 📫 How to reach me: ambmostafa25@gmail.com, AhmedMostafaBasiouny@gmail.com

 <!---
 Ambmo/Ambmo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.